hovancik/stretchly/README.md

 Latest installers for macOS, Windows, Linux and FreeBSD can be found [here](https://github.com/hovancik/stretchly/releases).

-On macOS you can install *stretchly* by running `brew update && brew cask install stretchly`.
+On macOS you can install *Stretchly* by running `brew update && brew cask install stretchly`.

-On Windows, you can install *stretchly* for all users silently by running this as administrator: `installer.exe /S /allusers`.
+On Windows, you can install *Stretchly* for all users silently by running this as administrator: `installer.exe /S /allusers`.

 You can create an installer by running `npm run pack` or `npm run dist` after `npm install --no-save`.

 ## Running from source

 To run app you will need [nodejs](https://nodejs.org/).
-Clone the repo, run `npm install` and then simply run `npm start` to start *stretchly*.
+Clone the repo, run `npm install` and then simply run `npm start` to start *Stretchly*.

 It should run on any electron supported platform.
 Tested on macOS, Windows and Ubuntu Linux.

 ### Linux note
 Please see http://electron.atom.io/docs/api/tray/ for Electron's Tray Linux specifics.
-Having `libappindicator1` installed should be enough for *stretchly*.
+Having `libappindicator1` installed should be enough for *Stretchly*.
 Electron now also uses Chromium's `StatusIconLinuxDbus` on Linux, which might be better.
 Check [this comment](https://github.com/electron/electron/issues/21445#issuecomment-565710027) for more tips to get it working.

 For Natural breaks, you might need some packages too (`libxss-dev`).

-If *stretchly* is not starting, you might need to run `sudo sysctl kernel.unprivileged_userns_clone=1`.
+If *Stretchly* is not starting, you might need to run `sudo sysctl kernel.unprivileged_userns_clone=1`.
 Read more [here](https://github.com/electron/electron/issues/17972).
 Depending on your distro, you probably want to do something similar to this, so the settings are kept after reboot: Add `kernel.unprivileged_userns_clone=1` to `/etc/sysctl.d/00-local-userns.conf` and reboot.

 ## Development